h-elsner/SR24_decode/README.md

 # SR24_decode
 SR24 is a ZigBee receiver used for Yuneec drones.
-The transmitter has to be connected to Raspberry PI via UART for tests and analysis with this tool.
+The transmitter has to be connected to Raspberry PI via UART for tests and analysis with the test tool.
 ![Test setup](Raspi5.JPG)

 A test tool helps to create own applications for SR24.